 - Creativity – Creativity is essential to make your work stand out.

 - Knowledgeable – Being knowledgeable about what you do builds trust and authority.
 It is needed to produce a good design outcome.

-- Focus on users – Focus on users will produce good user experience.
+- Focus on users – Focus on users will produce a good user experience.
 Google loves that and it builds a clientele base.

 - SEO knowledge – A good design can be obscured by poor SEO.
 A designer should build websites with human visitors and SEO in mind.

 - Innovation – Keep up with new things and implement them on your website.

 - Big Aims – The goal is to be the best in terms of traffic, conversion, and revenue generation.

 - Experience – Experience plays a huge role in achieving excellence.
 A good designer should always strive to do quality work and gain experience.
 Your portfolio should speak volumes about your talent.

 - Be collaborative – In an organizational setup, you should be open to communicating and collecting inputs from multiple people including clients, marketers/SEO, developer, copywriter, and tester as everyone has a crucial role to play in the web designing process.